 We describe our experiments using the Spec95 Swim benchmark as an example.
 We chose a set of arrays as candidates for the kill and keep related experiments.
-The arrays we considered were u, v, p, unew, vnew, pnew, uold, vold, pold, cu, cv, z, h, psi.
-These variables constitute 29.1535% of the total accesses.
-We did the experiment with different associativity of 2, 4, 8 and cache line size of 2, 4, 8 words and a cache size 16K bytes.
-The results are shown in Figure 1.
-In Figure 1, the column a, b indicates the associativity and the cache line size in words.
+The arrays we considered were u, v, p, unew, vnew, vnew, uold, vold, vold the experiment with different associativities of v0, v1, v2, v3, v3, v4, v5, v5, v6, v7, v8, v8, v9, v9,

+In Figure 1, the x-axis a,b indicates the associativity and the cache line size in words.
 The column labeled LRU shows the hit rate over all accesses (not just the array accesses) with the LRU policy.
 The column labeled Kill shows the hit rate for the Kill+LRU replacement policy.
 The columns labeled KK1, KK2, KK3 show the hit rate for the Kill+Keep+LRU replacement policy with the Flexible Keep variation.
 In KK1, the array variables unew, vnew, pnew are chosen as the keep candidates.
 In KK2, the array variables uold, vold, pold are chosen as the keep candidates.
 In KK3, only the array variable unew is chosen as the keep candidate.
-The hit rates of the variables of interest for the associativity 4 and cache line size 8 are shown in Figure 2 for the same columns as described above.
-For this example, Kill Range and Keep Range instructions were not used implying that the modified program with cache control instructions does not have any more instruction or data accesses than the original program.
+The hit rates of the variables of interest for an associativity of 4 and a cache line size of 8 words are shown in Figure 2 for the same columns as described above.
+The modified program with cache control instructions does not have any more instruction or data accesses than the original program.
 In Figure 2, the columns %Imprv show the percentage improvement in hit rate for the variables over the LRU policy.
-Figure 3 shows the number of